levsero/test_embed/doc/api.md

 ```

 Note: Calling `zE.activate()` will also display the widget if it is hidden, you do not need to call `zE.show()` to use `zE.activate()`.

+For more information on setting up the Web Widget, this [support article](https://support.zendesk.com/hc/en-us/articles/203908456-Using-Web-Widget-to-embed-customer-service-in-your-website) will guide you through your setup.